BLINGBLANG0/line-follower-sketch/README.md

 🤝 Contribution

 -Feel free to fork this repo, modify the sketch, fix bugs or add features.
 Pull requests are welcome; please test thoroughly and document changes.

-Note: this sketch was dedicated for a certain map , changing the map may need to bring some minor changes
+-Note: this sketch was dedicated for a certain map , changing the map may need to bring some minor changes